kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-PAGINATION.md

 # Solutions

-While Elasticsearch does have its limitations, these limitations are quite reasonable with possible solutions to satisfy most customers
+While Elasticsearch does have its limitations, these limitations are quite reasonable with a few possible solutions to satisfy most customers

 ### 1. Do not do it!